How to Deal with Difficult Employees as a New Manager

 Discuss how you see your current teammate's behaviours as problematic and what you think their ideal behavioural pattern would look like.

-Next, ask your team members what obstacles they’re facing that prevent them from reaching the ideal behavioural pattern and what you can do as their manager to help them work past these obstacles.
+Next, ask your team members what obstacles they're facing preventing them from reaching the ideal behavioural pattern and what you can do as their manager to help them work past these obstacles.

 After discussing what is causing the problem, work together with your teammate to develop a realistic solution.
 Identify steps you think the employee needs to take to improve and what feasible end goal would be.